 There are a number of ways that cloud solutions can help accelerate this broadband multi-service shift and help rural providers be positioned for long-term success and deliver the services their customers demand.
 One such cloud solution is the cloud voice platform.

 Looking at the report results, here are three ways that the cloud voice platform can help.

 Cloud Voice Platform Speeds TDM to Packet Migration

-Despite the inexorable march of all-IP over the past decade plus, there is a smaller penetration/conversion to VoIP in in rural markets.
+Despite the inexorable march of all-IP over the past decade, there is a smaller penetration/conversion to VoIP in rural markets.
 Only 19% of respondent telcos currently offer VoIP, up slightly from 15% last year.
 But there is significant growth ahead as 77% of respondents not currently offering VoIP have plans to do so in the foreseeable future, up from 47% last year.
-And there is good potential market in which to sell VoIP services as well: survey results indicate an overall broadband take rate from NTCA member companies of 72%, up from 69% a year ago.
+And there is a good potential market in which to sell VoIP services as well: survey results indicate an overall broadband take rate from NTCA member companies of 72%, up from 69% a year ago.

 Cloud Voice Platform Can Help Fund Better Broadband